dreth/Ethernaut/README.md

 pip install eth-brownie rlp eth-utils eth_abi
 ```

-2. Get a new instance of every single challenge by going on the ethernaut site and clicking on `Get new instance` for every chapter.
+2. Get a new instance of every challenge by going on the ethernaut site and clicking on `Get new instance` for every chapter.

 3. Copy the address for every single one of my instances and save them in a script within `/scripts` called `context.py`.
 All are in a dictionary for easier identification of each contract/instance.
 The script also contains a dictionary called `EthernautContractAddresses` with all the addresses for the contracts as they were deployed when I started the challenge (7th June, 2022).
 If you want to use my setup, you'll need to change the `EthernautInstances` and add your instances there, the `EthernautContractAddresses` variable can be deleted.